ArchKudo/lispy/README.md

 - Added wrapper function for lambda expressions
 - Fixed a typo
-- Add cases for `LVAL_FUN` to handle builtins and user-defined lambda expressions
+- Added cases for `LVAL_FUN` to handle builtins and user-defined lambda expressions
 - Code does not compile due to `lenv_copy` not defined

 ### Commit 29